 Net New Revenue Growth Distribution (Illustrative)

 Provost (No Colleges or GTPE) \$544,060

-EVPR 578,064
+EVPR \$578,064

-Administration and Finance 1,870,208
+Administration and Finance \$1,870,208

-President 408,045
+President \$408,045

 Total \$3,400,378

-Hybrid Allocation Model
+Hybrid Activity-based Model

 In FY26, Georgia Tech will implement a model which allocates a portion of unit operating budgets in proportion to the unit's activity.
-This model will set unit initial budgets at a level that reflects general operating needs (as determined by the IBPA during the parallel process).
-Annual budgets will be funded by a general operations pool that includes student tuition and state appropriations.
+This model will set unit base budgets at a level that reflects general operating needs (as determined by the IBPA during the parallel process).
+Base budgets will be funded by a general operations pool that includes student tuition and state appropriations.
+The model will guarantee funding for a portion of college base budgets while exposing the remaining portion (likely 20%) to a model that allocates these revenues based on student-credit hour (SCH) production.
 Non-college budgets will be determined using a limited set of activity drivers at the ELT-level, tying growth in ELT portfolio budgets to enrollment growth or other activity metrics, with executive leadership making budget allocation decisions at the unit level.
-For the colleges, the model assumes the initial funding amounts are reflective of a level of student credit hour production, wherein if a college instructs the same number of credit hours each year, they receive the exact budget funding required to instruct those credit hours.

-The allocation portion of college budgets is designed to reward colleges that grow credit hour activity by rewarding budget above and beyond their initial budget levels to compensate for the additional financial resources required to instruct more students.
-It can also provide funding below budget levels for circumstances where colleges do not achieve baseline levels of student credit hour delivery.
+For the colleges, base budgets assume a "base" level of student credit hour production, wherein if a college instructs the same number of credit hours each year, they receive the exact base budget funding required to instruct those credit hours.
+The allocation portion of college budgets is designed to reward colleges that exceed the base credit hour delivery by rewarding budget above and beyond their base budget levels to compensate for the additional financial resources required to instruct more students.
+It can also provide funding below base budget levels for circumstances where colleges do not achieve baseline levels of student credit hour delivery.
 In this model, a central strategic funding pool may subsidize units whose base allocations per the model do not meet their full operating or strategic needs.